Nuggt-dev/Nuggt/nuggt-wizcoder/guide.md

 Prompt: `Print the head of {upload:data} with print() using {tool:python}.
 Create a bar plot between {text:column1} column and {text:column2} column with matplotlib using {tool:python}.
 Display the bar plot with proper labels with streamlit library using {tool:python}`

+Output format: `I have displayed the visualisations using streamlit`

 Description:
 This example creates a barplot comparision for two columns.